rledford/ipcx/README.md

 ## About

 IPCX provides basic routing for interprocess communications.
-Child processes can communicate with the master process as well as other child processes using IPCXMessage messages.
-The IPCX class provides convenient methods for pub/sub so that the master process doesn't have to use `process.on` and `process.send` to communicate with child processes.
+Child processes can communicate with the master process as well as other child processes using `IPCXMessage` messages.
+The IPCX class provides methods for pub/sub so that the master process doesn't have to use `process.on` and `process.send` to communicate with child processes.
 Only child processes use `process.send` and `process.on` to send and receive `IPCXMessage` messages as they are routed through a master IPCX instance.

 ## Install